discordjs/discord.js/docs/topics/voice.md

   * `npm install opusscript`
 * a good network connection

-The preferred opus engine is `node-opus`, as it performs significantly better than `opusscript`.
-When both are available, discord.js will automatically choose `node-opus`.
+The preferred opus engine is node-opus, as it performs significantly better than opusscript.
+When both are available, discord.js will automatically choose node-opus.
-Using `opusscript` is only recommended for development environments where node-opus is tough to get working.
+Using opusscript is only recommended for development environments where node-opus is tough to get working.
-For production bots, using `node-opus` should be considered a necessity, especially if they're going to be running on multiple servers.
+For production bots, using node-opus should be considered a necessity, especially if they're going to be running on multiple servers.

 ## Joining a voice channel
 The example below reacts to a message and joins the sender's voice channel, catching any errors.
 This is important